-Grey House Publishing and Weiss Ratings are proud to announce the second edition of Financial Literacy: Planning for the Future.
+Grey House Publishing and Weiss Ratings are proud to announce the fourth edition of Financial Literacy: Planning for the Future.
 Each volume in this series provides readers with easy-to-understand guidance on how to manage their finances.
-This eight-volume set provides helpful guidance to readers who are ready for the next step in their financial planning-starting a family, buying a home, weighing insurance options, protecting themselves from identify theft, planning for college and so much more.
-Designed as a complement to Financial Literacy Basics, Financial Literacy: Planning for the Future takes readers even further towards their financial goals.
+This eight-volume set assists readers who are ready for one-or more-of many important next steps in their financial planning-starting a family, buying a home, weighing insurance options, protecting themselves from identify theft, planning for college and so much more.
+Financial Literacy: Planning for the Future takes readers further towards their financial goals.